morphy80/Deluxe-Driving/README.md

 ## Credits and Acknowledgements

 This website is designed on my own with the [Boostrap Studio](https://bootstrapstudio.io/), exported files to the Github desktop and uploaded to Github.
-As for code editor I used mainly is gitpod.
+As for code editor I used mainly gitpod.

 ### Content
 * The text for section `about-us.html` was copied from : [Starr Luxury Cars](https://starrluxurycars.com/about/)